Falls Road, Belfast: Location

-The Falls Road forms the first three miles of the A501 which starts in Belfast city centre and runs southwest through the city forking just after the Falls Park into the B102 which continues for a short distance to Andersonstown.
+The Falls Road forms the first three miles of the A501, which starts in Belfast city centre and runs southwest through the city, forking just after the Falls Park into the B102, which continues for a short distance to Andersonstown.
 The A501 continues as the Glen Road.
 The area is composed largely of residential housing, with more public sector housing in the lower sections of the road.
-There are many small shops lining the road as well as schools, churches, hospitals and leisure facilities.
+There are many small shops lining the road, as well as schools, churches, hospitals and leisure facilities.
 Employment in the area was originally dominated by the large linen mills but these have mostly closed.
 Today, local employment is in the service sector, health and education with additional employment in other parts of the city.

 The Falls Road district can be roughly divided into three sections.
-The Lower Falls which includes Divis Street starts near the city centre and continues to the junction with the Grosvenor Road.
-The middle Falls district centres on Beechmount.
+The Lower Falls, which includes Divis Street, starts near the city centre and continues to the junction with the Grosvenor Road.
+The Middle Falls district centres on Beechmount.
 The Upper Falls starts about the Donegall Road and continues into Andersonstown.

-The short stretch of the road from the city centre to the start of Divis Street at Millfield is known as Castle Street after the former Belfast Castle which was built nearby by the Normans in the 12th century.
+The short stretch of the road from the city centre to the start of Divis Street at Millfield is known as Castle Street, after the former Belfast Castle, which was built nearby by the Normans in the 12th century.
 Castle Street begins at the junction with Royal Avenue and Donegall Place, the main shopping district of Belfast.
 Two large buildings flank either side of the entrance to the street.
 On one side is the Bank Buildings and on the other is the former home of the Anderson & McAuley department store.

-Near the start of Castle Street is Chapel Lane on which St. Mary's Church is situated.
+Near the start of Castle Street is Chapel Lane, on which St. Mary's Church is situated.
 This is the oldest Catholic church in Belfast and dates from 1784.
-Nearby on Bank Street is located the historic Kelly's Cellars bar which dates from 1720.
-Opposite was located St. Mary's Hall, a popular social venue which was constructed in 1875 but demolished in 1990.
+Nearby, on Bank Street, is located the historic Kelly's Cellars bar, which dates from 1720.
+Opposite was located St. Mary's Hall, a popular social venue which was constructed in 1875 and demolished in 1990.
 Bank Street begins at Royal Avenue.
-The ornate building at its entrance was the former home of the Provincial Bank of Ireland which was erected in 1869.
+The ornate building at its entrance was the former home of the Provincial Bank of Ireland, which was erected in 1869.
 When it closed in 1989, the building was occupied until 2021 by a Tesco store.
 It was then refurbished as a social facility by Belfast City Council.